Best electric guitars under $500 2024: maximum tone, minimum price

 The combination of a three-way pickup switch, 2 thumbwheel controls, two volume controls, and a single tone knob means you’ve got a huge selection of sounds at your fingertips.
 The classic design of the Jazzmaster tremolo can sway people either way, but if you’re the sort of player who wants something different from a Strat or Tele, this guitar is a great choice.

-7. Epiphone Coronet
+Epiphone Coronet

-Equipped with a single Dogear P90 in the bridge position, the Coronet means business from first glance.
+Equipped with a single Dogear P90 in the bridge position, the Coronet means business at first glance.
 You can expect gritty, abrasive-driven tones perfect for blues and rock, and with it being a fat single coil, the cleans are smooth, punchy, and prominent in any mix.

-Read our full Epiphone Coronet review
+Read more: Epiphone Coronet review

 These stylish and well-crafted instruments now come with a lightweight chambered mahogany body, which Yamaha says is to "sculpt tone and reduce weight".
 The RSE20 is also loaded with a dual set of Yamaha Alnico V humbuckers, which, when paired with a 5-way selector switch and the Revstar's high-pass "Dry" switch, deliver endless tonal possibilities.

-Read our full Yamaha Revstar RSE20 review
+Read more: Yamaha Revstar RSE20 review

 Loaded with two Alnico humbuckers this SG is tight and controlled that reacts beautifully to dirt tones.
 It’s got a nice emphasis in the midrange - something the SG is famous for - and we found that it handled hefty doom-laden riffing just as well as it did pristine clean passages.

-Read our full Epiphone SG Standard review
+Read more: Epiphone SG Standard review

-10. Jackson King V JS32T
+Jackson King V JS32T

 The King V JS32T's tone is incredibly aggressive, while its sustain would please even the Nigel Tufnels of the world.
 The guitar's compound radius makes it incredibly easy to play.
 Sustained, steady riffage and hurricane-speed shredding both end up being a piece of cake as a result.
+Its low action also lends a hand to the instrument's shredding prowess, while also paving the way for titanic string bends.

 FAQs